Serbia: Risk Assessment

 Business Climate Rating

-- Public sector reform in coordination with the IMF and EU
+- Public sector reform in coordination with IMF and EU

 - EU accession process underway

-- Natural resources (carbon, bauxite, copper, zinc, gold) and food self-sufficiency
+- Natural resources (coal, bauxite, copper, zinc, gold) and food self-sufficiency

 - Modern automotive industry

 - Remittances from expatriate workers

 - Country isolated due to inadequate road and electricity transport infrastructure